shivamt2025/AASARA1/README.md

 This will make a copy of the code to your local machine.

-2. Now move to the `MedBuddy` directory.
+2. Now move to the `Aasara1` directory.

 ```sh
 cd AASARA1